Michael J. Smith

 Michael John Smith (April 30, 1945 – January 28, 1986), (Capt USN) was an American engineer and astronaut.
 He served as the pilot of the Space Shuttle Challenger when it was destroyed during the STS-51-L mission, breaking up 73 seconds into the flight, and at an altitude of 48,000 feet (14.6 km), killing all seven crew members.
 Smith's voice was the last one heard on the Challenger voice recorder.

 During his Naval career, Smith flew 28 different types of civilian and military aircraft and logged 4,867 hours of flying time.
-Following the Challenger disaster, he was promoted posthumously by Congress to the rank of captain, and has had a chair named in his honor at the Naval Postgraduate School (NPS) in Monterey, California.
+Following the Challenger disaster, he was promoted posthumously to the rank of captain, and has had a chair named in his honor at the Naval Postgraduate School (NPS) in Monterey, California.

 Early life and military career

 Smith was born April 30, 1945, in Beaufort, North Carolina.
 He graduated from Beaufort High School in 1963 and went on to receive a Bachelor of Science degree in Naval Science from the United States Naval Academy in 1967.